-Due to the scheme value, there is no requirement for a Site Waste Management Plan.
-The contractor is responsible for the disposal of road planings and this has been registered in accordance with the Paragraph 13 (a) waste exemption issued by SEPA, as described in Schedule 3of the Waste Management Licensing Regulations 2011 (exemption number: WML/XS/2008309).
+Individual scheme values do not exceed the value for the requirement for a Site Waste Management Plan (SWMP).

+The contractor is responsible for the disposal of road planings and this has been registered in accordance with the Paragraph 13 (a) waste exemption issued by SEPA, as described in Schedule 3of the Waste Management Licensing Regulations 2011 (exemption number: WML/XS/2011894).